nicolasbrailo/nicolasbrailo.github.io/md_gen/index.md

 Post by Nico Brailovsky @ 2024-03-15 | [Permalink](md_blog/2024/0315_BashCommaIsAValidFunctionName.md)  | [Leave a comment](https://github.com/nicolasbrailo/nicolasbrailo.github.io/issues/new?title=Comment@md_blog/2024/0315_BashCommaIsAValidFunctionName.md&body=I%20have%20a%20comment!)

 If you have a set of [miscellaneous Bash-helpers](https://github.com/nicolasbrailo/Nico.rc) that you frequently use, you probably want some sort of namespace for easy access.
-For example, prepending the name of all your helpers with "myHelper-" is a good way of getting autocomplete to show only the relevant helpers you need. "myHelper-" is too much typining, though.
+For example, prepending the name of all your helpers with "myHelper-" is a good way of getting autocomplete to show only the relevant helpers you need. "myHelper-" is too much typing, though.

-Unless your distro is extremely minimnal, all the letters in Bash are taken and you can't have an unambiguous single-letter "namespace".
+Unless your distro is extremely minimal, all the letters in Bash are taken and you can't have an unambiguous single-letter "namespace".
 You need to look beyond letters: ',' is a ferpectly legal Bash name.
 You can prefix all your helpers with ',' for easy and quick autocomplete.
 An example [from my bashrc](https://github.com/nicolasbrailo/Nico.rc/blob/master/bash/android.sh):

 ```bash
 function ,alogcat() {